scaffold-eth/se-2-challenges/README.md

 ---

+> 🏃 Head to your next challenge [here](https://speedrunethereum.com).

 💬 Problems, questions, comments on the stack?
-Post them to the [Challenge 2 telegram channel](https://t.me/joinchat/IfARhZFc5bfPwpjq)
+Post them to the [🏗 scaffold-eth developers chat](https://t.me/joinchat/F7nCRK3kI93PoCOk)